skarlekar/WorldHappinessReport/README.md

 With this data as input, we built an ETL  job (ETL - Extract, Transform & Load) using AWS Glue  to transform the data into a denormalized CSV format which was pushed out to another S3 bucket.

 With the final data in S3, we built an Athena query to query this data in SQL format.
-With the Athena query in place, we wrote a Lambda function that queries the data on demand and e
+With the Athena query in place, we wrote a micro service using AWS Lambda function that calls the Athena query and vends the data out in JSON format.

-To
+The micro service was exposed via an API through AWS API Gateway.

+A front-end Javascript program hosted in S3

 ### Input